wdrik/ioasys-challenge-frontend/README.md

 ## Deploy on Vercel

-Check out our [Builders Test deployment](https://builders-test.vercel.app/) for more details.
+Check out our [Ioasys Test deployment](https://ioasys-challenge-frontend.vercel.app/) for more details.